moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/metrics.md

 ---
-title: "Metrics & SiSense Dashboards"
+title: "Metrics & Tableau Dashboards"
-description: Learn about the Sisense SQL snippets that are used in community-related dashboards!
+description: Learn about the dashboard that are used in community-related dashboards!
 ---

 ### Dashboards we use